 What does evidence-based practice have to do with karuna?

-At karuna, we provide our participants with high-quality programs backed by scientific research that will truly make a difference in their lives and keep them coming back for more as they continue to grow and evolve in their journeys. karuna is a thought leader and active participant in the field of positive psychology and wellness.
+At karuna, we believe cutting-edge scientific research can truly make a difference in your life as you continue to grow and evolve on your journeys. karuna is a thought leader and active participant in the field of positive psychology and wellness.
 We therefore have a respected scientific advisory board composed of accomplished researchers from esteemed institutions around the world, all of whom are experts in their respective fields.
-Each karuna program begins with interviews with different scientific advisory board members in which they explain the scientific evidence behind the experiences on which participants embark.
-These interviews help participants understand why they are taking part in a particular experience and why it will be effective, ultimately getting them excited about the process.

-At karuna, we believe that science has the power to change people’s lives and bring them one step closer to the happiness and inner peace they seek, and that is why it lies at the foundation of all of our offerings.
-If you are intrigued and want to be part of this exciting movement, we invite you to learn more about karuna.
-Your happiness lives here.
-Welcome home.
+At karuna, we believe that science has the power to change people’s lives and bring them one step closer to the happiness and inner peace they seek, and that is why it lies at the foundation of who we are.